Live Litecoin Price Chart

 Litewallet (Official)

-The official Litecoin Foundation wallet.
-Lightweight, fast, and supports MWEB confidential transactions.
+The official Litecoin Foundation wallet, designed specifically for LTC.
+Lightweight, fast, and the first mobile wallet to support MWEB confidential transactions.
 Available for iOS and Android.
-Best for everyday LTC usage.
+The best option for users who want full Litecoin feature support including privacy.

 Electrum-LTC